vivienphang/booking-app/README.md

 # book it.

 **book it.** is an app that manages meeting room booking management system.
 I was inspired to build this app because I have worked with companies that has meeting rooms, but without a scheduler.
 Whenever my teammates and I needed a room for discussion, we had to walk around to look for available rooms.
 Hence, **book it.** is the ultimate solution for effortless meeting room booking and management which saves my coworkers' time and efficiency.
 Now, booking a room only takes a few clicks!
+Check out the deployed app [here](https://book-it-topaz.vercel.app/).

+## Features

+1. User can choose to click "Tell me more" to be redirected to **Overview page** or select the image cards and be redirected to **Room Display page**.
+2. Once a specific meeting room is selected, user is redirected to **Room Display page** where all the room amenities are displayed.
+3. If user has decided on a meeting room, click View Availability to be redirected to **View Availability page**.
+4. The **View Availability page** consisted a Full calendar and a booking form.
+User can filter the calendar based on week, day, or month.
+5. User can start booking a meeting room by filling out the form. **Note:** Leave no fields blank.
+6. Once booking is done, the event will be shown in the calendar.
+7. User can click on the event in the calendar and a popup containing the event details will be shown.
+8. User can choose to edit or delete the event details.
+9. Click the **book it.** logo to return to **Landing page**.

+Future improvements:
+1. Checking of double-booking of events.

 ## App Walkthrough